ELeeAstro/gCMCRT/README.md

 viewphi = Viewing angle(s) in longitude; array length should match `n_phase`.

+### &sph_3D_trans_lc

+Used by `xper = '3D_sph_trans_lc'`.
+This is the phase-resolved primary-transit light-curve mode.
+It launches direct stellar packets through the phase-dependent projected stellar disk and ignores multiple-scattering loops.

+The transit geometry is derived self-consistently from the system parameters in `&main`.
+For a synchronously rotating, zero-obliquity planet the GCM grid is not rotated; instead, the observer/image basis changes with phase.
+The projected stellar centre is stored in that same per-phase image basis before ray rejection, so ingress/egress samples the correct backlit limb sector.

+Nph = Number of photon packets per wavelength and transit phase

+s_wl = Start wavelength integer

+n_wl = End wavelength integer

+n_trans = Number of sampled transit phases across the primary-transit window

+n_ingress = Number of samples assigned to each ingress/egress band when the transit has a full-transit section

+pl = 0.51 (polarisation parameter; experimental)

+pc = 0.39 (polarisation parameter; experimental)

+sc = 1.0 (polarisation parameter; experimental)

+iscat = Scattering phase function choice, kept for consistency with other modes

+n_theta = Number of latitudes + 1 in GCM

+n_phi = Number of longitudes + 1 in GCM

+n_lay = Number of layers in GCM

+This mode derives `viewphi`, `viewthet`, projected star position and transit state from `Rs`, `inc`, `sm_ax`, `orbital_period`, `do_LD`, `ilimb` and `LD_c` in `&main`.

+The code writes one file per sampled transit phase:

+`Transit_001.txt`, `Transit_002.txt`, ...

+The first row is:

+`n_wl H_base H_top viewphi viewthet phase trans_state xstar ystar zstar`

+where `H_base = H(1)` is the opaque/reference radius, `H_top = H(n_lev)` is the top-of-atmosphere radius, and `xstar/ystar/zstar` are projected into the per-phase image basis. `trans_state` is 0 out of transit, 1 partial transit and 2 full atmospheric transit.

+The data rows are:

+`wavelength T_trans T_trans_east T_trans_west`

+`T_trans` is the atmospheric transmission component.
+The opaque planet area can be added analytically from the projected star-planet overlap; the WASP-39b plotting script does this when plotting the normalised light curve.

 ### &diffuse_nml

 Legacy cartesian diffuse experiment namelist.
 The dispatcher currently lists `2D_car_gal`, but that call is commented out.